 The other reason for following the “blog series” format is linked to my professional life.
 In a previous career stint I served as managing editor of two Mediterranean publications, and I was heavily involved with the creative direction of one of those two institutions.
 I thought I’d bring some of that editorial experience into my new illustration blog by creating a Zine-like feel for you to enjoy flipping through.

 With my new food and travel illustration blog comes a new logo.
 My illustration style has evolved so much over the past few months – that I felt my old logo was no longer representative of what I was all about as an illustration artist.

 To see my logo’s Before & After, please feel free to watch this illustrated YouTube video, which also talks about the launch of this blog:

 Dabbling with different mediums and materials, I realised that my strongest suit was in my linear lines and shapes.
 My number one tool is my ink pen, along with a host of ink brushes that I use to experiment with lettering.
 That’s why my new logo is hand-drawn in black pigmented ink with a brush-tipped pen.

 To learn more about this blog please don’t hesitate to visit my About page, and for a more illustration-focused bio, please visit my Portfolio.
-Meanwhile, don’t forget to subscribe to my newsletter to keep up-to-date with the latest posts and freebies, and let’s connect over Pinterest, Twitter, and Tumblr.
+Meanwhile, don’t forget to subscribe to my newsletter to keep up-to-date with the latest posts and freebies, and let’s connect over Pinterest, Twitter, Google+ and Tumblr.